lkodinsson/MARS/Basic/PHB.md

 ### Long Rest

 A long rest requires about eight hours of sleep.
 This sleep may be interrupted so long as it is resumed relatively quickly (within one hour).
 If such a rest is interrupted part way and not resumed, then it is considered to be a short rest instead.
 Abilties that can be used a number of times per rest can only be restored from a long rest unless otherwise specified.

+# Creating a Character

+The process of creating a character is a series of small steps.
+A character is made up of a few aspects: *race*, *background*, *archetype*, and *trait*.

+### Race

+It is not guaranteed that a genre or setting has a multitude of racial options, but usually Humans are an available option.
+Regardless, the race you pick will provide bonuses to your primary stats, provide you with racial ability (or two), and determine your starting speed and size.

+### Background

+Backgrounds are the profession or history of your character before they left that life behind them to become an adventurer or hero (or whatever the genre you are playing calls them).
+The background you choose will provide bonuses to some of your skills.

+### Archetype

+Archetypes get you on the path to building a character with a strong theme, but they do not limit any of your character advancement options.
+Essentially they are a title that provides you with some benefits, much like backgrounds.
+They determine what skills and abilities you start with.

+### Trait

+Traits are unique abilities that only you possess.
+This part of character creation is entirely up to you (and your Game Master).
+Generally traits are special things you can do or have.
+Typically they provide opportunities to roleplay in a unique way, or help make your character stand out from others with a similar background or archetype.
+They can be mundane or magical in nature, and are something you can describe in a couple sentences.
+Traits should provide some degree of actual mechanical benefit, but the exact benefit is to be determined by the context of your adventure and what your Game Master determines is fair.

+### Starting Stats

+After choosing your race, background, archetype, and trait, you will need to decide what you starting primary stats are.
+Assign one of them to be *above average* (1d12), one of them to be *below average* (1d8), and the rest as *average* (1d10).